minegamer72/placeroulette-chrome/README.md

 This extension attempts to recreate the Place Roulette game on roblox.
 Recreated for Chrome browsers.
+The firefox version can be found at https://github.com/codwarrior/placeroulette

 THIS CODE WAS WRITTEN 100% BY AN ARTIFICIAL INTELLEGENCE (AI) AND AS SUCH, THE CODE HERE MAY NOT BE THE MOST RELIABLE.
 IF YOU FIND A BETTER WAY TO ACCOMPLISH THE SAME GOAL, SUBMIT A PULL REQUEST!!